 The Classification Analysts in University Human Resources decide which job titles are appropriate for each job.
 This decision is based on all information contained within the Position Description Form.
 The information in that form, coupled with conversations with the supervisor of the position help the analyst to make this determination.
 For exempt positions, the analyst also establishes the appropriate range of pay based on market data.

-- Click start action under positions
+- Click start action under the positions tab on the left side of screen

 - Search position